Chemical safety

 KLARA product database

-According to the law and regulations all organizations and companies must keep a register of chemical products and biotechnical organisms that may pose a risk to health and / or environment.
+According to the law and regulations all organizations and companies must keep a register of chemical products that may pose a risk to health and/or environment.

 In KLARA it is possible to:

-- Keep chemical register and make inventories (possible with bar code)
+• keep chemical register and perform inventories (possible with bar code)

-To get a login as an inventory taker you need to complete a KLARA inventory course at KI and you need a signed delegation from your nearest manager.
+To get a profile as a chemical inventory taker you need to complete a KLARA inventory course at KI, and you need a signed delegation from your nearest manager.
 More information about the delegation and a role description can be found here.

 Information on current KLARA courses is published in KLARA.
 Select “Course booking” (left column of KLARA’s start page).